rantahar/Lattice-Field-Theory/src/lattice.md

    Second order transition with *mean field* exponents.
 These can be calculated analytically.

-In the O(N), Ising and Potts models, there is also a second order transition when $\beta > \beta_c$ $h\neq 0$, if we change $h$ continuously accross $0$.
+In the O(N), Ising and Potts models, there is also a first order transition when $\beta > \beta_c$ $h\neq 0$, if we change $h$ continuously accross $0$.

 -  **Crossover**